agentmodels/agentmodels.org/chapters/2-webppl.md

 ### Codeboxes and Plotting

-The code boxes allow you to modify our examples and to write your own WebPPL code.
+The codeboxes allow you to modify our examples and to write your own WebPPL code.
 Code is not shared between boxes.
-You can use the special function `viz.print` to plot ERPs:
+You can use the special function `viz.auto` to plot ERPs:

 ~~~~
 var appleOrangeERP = Enumerate(function(){
   return flip(0.9) ? "apple" : "orange";
 });

-viz.print(appleOrangeERP);
+viz.auto(appleOrangeERP);
 ~~~~

 ~~~~